Tsvetan Genkov

-Tsvetan Valentinov Genkov (Цветан Валентинов Генков; born 8 February 1984) is a Bulgarian footballer who plays as a striker for OFK Kostinbrod.
+Tsvetan Valentinov Genkov (Цветан Валентинов Генков; born 8 February 1984) is a Bulgarian professional footballer who plays as a striker for OFK Kostinbrod.

 Career

 Lokomotiv Mezdra

 Born in Mezdra, Genkov began his career in the local Lokomotiv, previously having been a track and field athlete.
 He made his debut during the 2001–02 season on 14 October 2001 in a 0–2 away loss against Sitomir Nikopol in the campaign of V AFG.
 On 12 May 2002, Genkov scored his first goal in a 2–2 home draw against Olimpik Teteven.
 As of the 2002–03 season he became first-choice forward scoring 14 goals.
 After 24 goals in the next season he transferred to Lokomotiv Sofia.

 Lokomotiv Sofia

 He made his debut for Lokomotiv Sofia on 6 August 2004, in a 0–2 away loss against Litex Lovech.
 In Sofia, Genkov established himself in one of the leading A PFG clubs and helped his team to reach the fourth place in 2005–06 and secure a place in the 2006–07 UEFA Cup.
 During the qualification rounds, Genkov scored four goals in six matches.
 In Bulgaria's A PFG, he became the top goalscorer of 2006–07 with 27 goals, leading Lokomotiv to the third position and 2007–08 UEFA Cup qualification.